 Employers value soft skills in IT team members, with communication being one of the most important.
-This position requires working with colleagues across the IT department — from applications developers to network engineers — and with third-party vendors, such as cloud service providers.
+This position requires working with colleagues across the IT department — from application developers to network engineers — and with third-party vendors, such as cloud service providers.

 Additionally, digital transformation and the advent of data analytics sometimes require SQL developers to collaborate with experts from other business units.
 It’s not uncommon for marketing, operations and other teams to come to you with questions or concerns regarding their data needs, such as data capture and running business intelligence reports.

-If your goal is to become an SQL developer, one path to grow the skills you need is to start as a database administrator (DBA).
+If your goal is to become an SQL developer, one path to grow the skills you need is to start as a database administrator.
 Those coming from a software engineering background probably already know a little about writing SQL queries.
 Focus on gaining practical experience with database environments like Oracle or MySQL, and try designing your own databases from scratch.

 Landing an SQL developer job could be a lucrative career move.
 Find out the latest starting salary projections in Robert Half’s Salary Guide.